-One lesson plan-Egypt II-is a supplement to existing lesson plans developed by the Stanford History Education Group.
+Two lesson plans-Moctezuma I and Moctezuma II-are supplements to existing lesson plans developed by the Stanford History Education Group.
 Instructions on how to obtain those free materials are included in the lesson plans.
 They are not reproduced here.

-Historical lessons (Egypt) were crafted with a specific grade level in mind.
+Historical lessons (Moctezuma) were crafted with a specific grade level in mind.
 Contemporary lessons (School Start Times, Academic Tracking, Zebra Stripes) were written for all three grade levels (grades 6-8).
 The text of the documents was kept constant.
 What changed between the grades were the expectations for finding and using evidence in increasingly complex ways.